-BAFTA-2026: "One Battle After Another" Wins Most Awards, "Mr. Nobody Against Putin" Named Best Documentary
+BAFTA-2026: Most Awards for "One Battle After Another", Best Documentary Film Was "Mr. Nobody Against Putin"

-The film "One Battle After Another" won in six categories, despite being nominated in 14.
-It received the BAFTA for Best Film, Anderson was named Best Director, and Sean Penn's work was recognized as Best Supporting Role.
+The film "One Battle After Another" won in six categories — despite being nominated in 14.
+It received the BAFTA Award for Best Film, Anderson became Best Director, and Sean Penn's work was named Best Supporting Role.

-The anticipated triumph of this year's British Academy of Film and Television Arts (BAFTA) awards ceremony was director Paul Thomas Anderson's film "One Battle After Another".
-In the "Best Documentary" category, the film Mr. Nobody Against Putin by Ural geography teacher Pavel Talankin and American documentarian David Borenstein won, writes the BBC.
+The expected triumph of this year's British Academy Film and Television Arts (BAFTA) awards ceremony was director Paul Thomas Anderson's film "One Battle After Another".
+In the "Best Documentary Film" category, the film Mr. Nobody Against Putin («Спадар Ніхто супраць Пуціна») by Ural geography teacher Pavel Talankin and American documentarian David Borenstein won, writes the BBC.

 The film "One Battle After Another" won in six categories — despite being nominated in 14.
-It received the BAFTA for Best Film, Anderson was named Best Director, and Sean Penn's work was recognized as Best Supporting Role (the actor was not present at the ceremony).
-Additionally, the film won awards for Best Editing, Best Cinematography, and Best Adapted Screenplay.
+It received the BAFTA Award for Best Film, Anderson became Best Director, and Sean Penn's work was named Best Supporting Role (the actor was not present at the ceremony).
+Additionally, the film received awards for Best Editing, Best Cinematography, and Best Adapted Screenplay.

-"Anyone who says that cinema is no longer worth [expletive] can go further.
-Let's make movies and not be afraid of anything!"
-Anderson said during the ceremony.
+"Anyone who claims cinema is no longer worth anything can go [expletive] much further.
+Let's make films and fear nothing!" — said Anderson during the ceremony.

-Before this, he had never received an award in this category.
-His only BAFTA prize remained the "mask" for the 2022 film "Licorice Pizza" in the Best Original Screenplay category.
+Prior to this, he had never received an award in this category.
+His only BAFTA prize remained a "mask" for the 2022 film "Licorice Pizza" in the Best Original Screenplay category.

-Anderson's work was also named Best Film at the recent Golden Globes ceremony and is nominated for several Oscars, which will be awarded on March 15.
+Anderson's work was also named Best Film at the recent Golden Globes ceremony, and it is nominated for several Oscars — which will be presented on March 15.

 Films with the most awards this year: